Eastbourne railway station: Goods station and yards

-A goods station and yard was built north of the present station, on the site of the first station and was accessed from the mainline north of the station.
-Also to the north of the station was an extensive coal depot and industrial sidings including the Crumbles siding.
-The goods shed still survives today as the Enterprise Shopping Centre and the goods yard surrounding it is now the station car park.
-The site of the former coal sidings to the northeast of the station is now occupied by a car dealership.
+A goods station and yard were constructed to the north of the current station, on the site of the first station.
+It was accessed from the mainline.
+Also to the north was an extensive coal depot, and industrial sidings, including the Crumbles siding.
+The goods shed still stands today as the Enterprise Shopping Centre, and the former goods yard surrounding it has been converted into a station car park.
+The site of the former coal sidings that used to be situated northeast of the station is now occupied by a car dealership.

 Locomotive depot

-The LB&SCR opened a small engine shed in 1849 which was demolished in 1876.
-It was replaced by a semi-roundhouse in 1876, which was demolished in 1912.
-A larger, seven-road (seven track) shed was opened in 1911, but this was badly damaged by bombing in the Second World War and was never repaired.
-The shed was closed in 1952, but the site continued to be used as a store for locomotives awaiting scrapping until 1965, when diesel locomotives were stored there until 1968; the shed was demolished in 1969.

-The site of the first engine shed is now occupied by the current carriage sidings, whilst the site of the later shed is now wasteland.
+The LB&SCR opened a small engine shed in 1849, but it was demolished in 1876, being replaced by a roundhouse in the same year, which was also demolished in 1912.
+A large, seven-road (seven-track) shed was opened in 1911, but this was badly damaged during the Second World War and was never repaired.
+Although the shed was closed in 1952, the site was still used as a storage area for locomotives awaiting scrapping until 1965.
+From 1965 to 1968, diesel locomotives were stored there, before the structure was finally demolished in 1969.
+Currently, the first engine shed site is occupied by the carriage sidings, while the later shed site is a wasteland.